MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-control-the-style-and-selection-behavior-of-a-list-box.md

 ---

-# How to: Control the Style and Selection Behavior of a List Box
+# Control the Style and Selection Behavior of a List Box

 The following example uses the  **[ListStyle](../../../api/Outlook.listbox.liststyle.md)** and **[MultiSelect](../../../api/Outlook.OlkListBox.MultiSelect.md)** properties to control the appearance of a **[ListBox](../../../api/Outlook.listbox.md)**.
 The user chooses a value for  **ListStyle** using the **[ToggleButton](../../../api/Outlook.togglebutton.md)** and chooses an **[OptionButton](../../../api/Outlook.optionbutton.md)** for one of the **MultiSelect** values.
 The appearance of the **ListBox** changes accordingly, as well as the selection behavior within the **ListBox**.